mrzealot/preprocessorblog/_posts/2022-11-20-david-allen-getting-things-done.md

 >
 > -- Ralph Waldo Emerson

-This is not to say, of course, that there weren't useful principles in the book that could be applied universally.
+onlyThis is not to say, of course, that there weren't useful principles in the book that could be applied universally.
 It just means that they needed a bit of excavation.
 There were many timeless, obsolescence-proof tips -- only they were demonstrated at a "granddaddy" modernity level, with pen and paper.
 I filtered these out, partly because they were incompatible with my digital fixation anyway.
 On the other hand, I dare to hope that you, my dear readers, will also be able to tailor the details to your own needs, knowing the principles.

 The point is that there is nothing "new" or "revolutionary" about all this; it just states in concrete terms what we are already doing unspoken.
 But direct control through concreteness can bring very significant changes!
 Imagine pressing buttons randomly on a bare control panel, and then suddenly getting labels explaining what each button does.